 Phase 3 clinical trials of KPI-121 0.25% in June 2016.
-Each of these Phase 3 clinical trials has a target enrollment of at least 900 dry eye patients and had enrolled over 600 dry eye patients as of May 15, 2017.
+Each of these Phase 3 clinical trials has a target enrollment of at least 900 dry eye patients and we had enrolled over 1,550 dry eye patients across the two trials as of June 30, 2017.
 We expect to receive topline results from these clinical trials by the end of 2017.
 Assuming positive results from these Phase 3 clinical trials, we anticipate submitting an NDA for KPI-121 0.25% for the temporary relief of the signs and symptoms of dry eye disease in the first half of 2018.
 If approved, KPI-121 0.25% could be the first FDA-approved product for the short-term treatment of dry eye disease.